chunthebear/chunthebear.github.io/_pages/about.md

 <table>
 <tr>
     <td>2024 06</td>
-    <td>Our acedemic poster on a <a href="https://drive.google.com/file/d/1g1iWIP8TNs_11TL6bwc51_mjx3kGJf2N/view?usp=drive_link">Meta-Analysis of Meta-Analyses on Non-Invasive Brain Stimulation for Post-Stroke Depression</a> has been accepted in Global Neuropsychology Congress 2024! </td>
+    <td>Our acedemic poster on a <a href="https://drive.google.com/file/d/1g1iWIP8TNs_11TL6bwc51_mjx3kGJf2N/view?usp=drive_link">Meta-Analysis of Meta-Analyses on Non-Invasive Brain Stimulation for Post-Stroke Depression</a> has been accepted in the Global Neuropsychology Congress!
+I contributed in the design of the database interface <a href="https://decision-map.com/">DECISION-MAP</a> and the statistical analysis. </td>
   </tr>
   <tr>
     <td>2024 05</td>